Change Management Speaker Series

 into the future faster, and with less chaos, stress and confusion.

-CANASA is offering an expert on management strategies and this will serve as a value to our members.
+CANASA is offering an expert on management strategies whose value is worth $5000 per speaking engagement.
+We are positive that this will serve as a value to our members.
 Please click here for a sneak peek at the professional speaker we’re providing to help you grow with your business.

 Jack Astor’s Bar and Grill